fbpx

 • Swim Diapers: This is essential if you want to use a hotel pool, even if your toddler is potty trained.
 Find the best prices here.

-• SPF Rash Guards and Swimsuits: You’ll want a few of these if you plan on swimming every day so they have time to dry.
-They even make cute family matching swimsuits!
+• SPF Rash Guards and Swimsuits: If you plan on swimming every day, you’ll want a few of these so they have time to dry.
+They even make cute family-matching swimsuits!

-• Sun Hat: The sun is really strong in Hawaii and it’s a good idea to protect your child’s face.
+• Sun Hat: The sun is really strong in Hawaii, and protecting your child’s face is a good idea.

-• Reef-Safe Sunscreen: You can totally get this in Hawaii, but if you are particular about a brand, make sure you bring it with you.
+• Reef-Safe Sunscreen: You can get this in Hawaii, but if you are particular about a brand, bring it with you.

 • Sandals: It’s especially great if they have a thick sole if you might be walking a lot.

-• Shorts, Shirts, Dresses: Lightweight clothing is best and it’s nice if colors coordinate so you can mix/match if there are spills.
+• Shorts, Shirts, Dresses: Lightweight clothing is best, and it’s nice if the colors coordinate so you can mix and match if there are spills.
+Choosing options that don’t take up too much room gives you more space for essentials and souvenirs.

 Things to Buy in Hawaii with Kids

-There are some items that just don’t make sense to pack from home.
-So, it’s much better to just buy them once you arrive in Hawaii.
+Some items just don’t make sense to pack from home.
+So it’s much better just to buy them once you arrive in Hawaii.
 These items include:

 • Pool Floaties: You can find all sorts of inflatables at most stores in Hawaii.

-• Hawaiian Clothing: If you are going to a luau, it’s seriously cute to have your toddler wear an Aloha shirt or Hawaiian dress.
+• Hawaiian Clothing: If you are going to a luau, having your toddler wear an Aloha shirt or Hawaiian dress is seriously cute.
 This is also great for Hawaii photo shoots.

 Optional Items Some Families Swear By